AllureOfTheStars/Allure/PLAYING.md

                t         throw a missile*
                z         zap a mechanism*

-To make a ranged attack, you need to set your target first, using targeting mode ('*' or '/' key).
-Note that the target, for the few commands that require any, is indicated by the targeting cursor.
-The origin of a command
+To make a ranged attack, you need to set your target first, using targeting mode ('*' and '/' keys).
+The target, for the few commands that require any, is indicated by the targeting cursor.
---- the hero that performs it --- is unaffected by targeting.
-For example, not the targeted door, but one adjacent to the selected hero is closed by him.

-To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is on a different level than the selected hero).
+To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the selected hero).
 The targeting commands and all the less used commands are listed below.
 None of them takes hero time.